ovotech/http4s-micrometer-metrics/README.md

 It is also possible to set a prefix for the metrics name using the `prefix` configuration setting.

-The `default` name can be customized using a classifier function.
-With the same classifier function, is possible to record additional tags using this syntax: `classifier[tag1:value1,tag2:value2,tag3:value3]`.
+The `default` name can be customised using a classifier function.
+With the same classifier function, it is possible to record additional tags using this syntax: `classifier[tag1:value1,tag2:value2,tag3:value3]`.
 The classifier part can be blank as well as the tags part can be empty.

 The standard tags values are the following: